 Optimists hope so, expecting it to only be a seasonal epidemic, somewhat like your average flu.
 A look at the areas swept by the virus shows that tropical areas have remained relatively unaffected so far.
 The truth is that this type of coronavirus such a new thing that we are quite in the dark about how it behaves in warmer weather, so, at the present there is no definitive answer to this question.
 With rising temperatures the virus may lose some of its vitality and become less contagious – but then again, it may also turn out to be nothing but a false hope.

 A next epidemic may come about in a wide variety of ways, even from the original carrier, with a new chain of infections and/or with the appearance of mutants.
-A reliable long term solution would be an adequate rate of vaccination against the virus version already known and then the introduction and application of strict, well designed and executed epidemic prevention protocols.
+A reliable long term solution would the introduction and application of strict, well designed and executed epidemic prevention protocols.

 This type of coronavirus appears to be a new, hitherto unknown one.
 Its genome is a positive-sense single-stranded RNA, and as such, it is highly susceptible to mutation.
 We already know of a variety of mutants producing more severe symptoms.
 With a little luck, however, a friendlier version may also crop up and some variants may even die off after a while, as a result of the application of suitable protocols.